-If you’re tired of the Valentine’s Day hype, consider this: Some people on social media are going with a of a British explorer’s death at the hands of indigenous Hawaiians as a way to mark February 14th instead.
+If you’re tired of the Valentine’s Day hype, consider this: Some people on social media are choosing to instead celebrate a British explorer’s death at the hands of indigenous Hawaiians as a way to mark February 14th instead.

-For example, Facebook post celebrating the death of “douchebag” Capt.
-James Cook on that date in 1779 has been shared more than 10,000 times since being published on February 11, 2019:
+For example, a Facebook post celebrating the death of “douchebag” Capt.
+James Cook on that date in 1779 has been shared thousands of times since first being published on February 11 2019:

-More recently, a separate user’s February 13 2020 post gained thousands of shares in its own right within a day of being published:
+More recently, a separate February 13 2020 post gained thousands of shares in its own right within a day of being published.

 Cook led three British expeditions to Hawaii and also mapped vast stretches of the Pacific Ocean during his travels.
 According to a locally-compiled resource, HawaiiHistory.org, he first landed in the area in late 1778, at which point he and his men were “greeted ritually as gods and presented with gifts and offerings.”

 Glyn Williams, a history professor emeritus at Queen Mary University of London, partially corroborated this account in his 2009 book The Death of Captain Cook: A Hero Made and Unmade, reporting that while the British expedition actually reached Kealakekua Bay in January 1779, Cook was indeed “wrapped in red cloth and presented a hog” during a religious ceremony as local priests chanted around him.

 In early February 1779, Cook and his men attempted to leave Hawaii but were forced to turn back when one of his ships, the Resolution, sustained a damaged mast; by that point relations between Cook’s men and the native population were already reportedly strained.
 The battle that would ultimately claim Cook’s life was reportedly touched off by the alleged theft of items from his ships.
 He responded by attempting to seize a local chief, Kalani’opu’u, inciting the fight.